 Of course, things feel challenging right now which is why you are working to figure out the most helpful coping mechanism you have available (and right now, that might be eating for you).

 However, you will not feel this way forever.
 It will pass.
-The desire to eat emotionally will go away.
+The desire to eat emotionally will come and go.

 In the end, remember that it is ok if you eat emotionally.
 Having ideas for coping skills can help you cope with your emotions with kindness, whether that is with or without food.